ldkong1205/ldkong1205/README.md

 [![](https://img.shields.io/badge/🌐%20%20%20Homepage-red??&style=flat-square)](http://ldkong.com/)
 [![](https://img.shields.io/badge/Google%20Scholar-%234285F4.svg?&style=flat-square&logo=google-scholar&logoColor=white)](https://scholar.google.com/citations?user=-j1j7TkAAAAJ&hl=en)

-I am an M.Eng. student in Computer Science in the School of Computer Science and Engineering at Nanyang Technological University, Singapore.
+I am an M.Eng. candidate in the School of Computer Science and Engineering at Nanyang Technological University, Singapore.
 I will start my Ph.D. in the Department of Computer Science at the National University of Singapore this August.

 I am working in the fields of deep learning and computer vision, with particular focuses on domain adaptation, 3D perception, and visual representation learning.